ONSdigital/census-rh-performance-test/README.md

 * You are running Python 3.7.7
 * You have run 'pip3 install locust'.
 Running 'locust --version' should then return something like 'locust 1.3.2'.
 * Do a pip3 install for other dependencies.
 Please update this readme with a list once known.
+* Set the INSTANCE\_NUM and MAX\_INSTANCES environment variables (ideally add to your .bashrc).
+See the 'Environment configuration items' section for their definition.

 To run Locust on the command line:

     $ pipenv shell
+    $
+    $ # Force the Locust script to read the whole event data file.
+    $ # ie. this will be locust instance 1 out of a grand total of 1
+    $ export INSTANCE_NUM=1
+    $ export MAX_INSTANCES=1
     $
     $ # To run using RH in performance:
     $ locust -f locust_tasks/locustfile.py --headless --users 1 --spawn-rate 1 --reset-stats --host https://performance-rh.int.census-gcp.onsdigital.uk 2>&1